bbarekas/bbarekas.github.com/_posts/2013-10-08-my-first-race-for-2013.markdown

 categories: running, sport, patras
 ---

-Last Sunday I had my first running race for 2013.
+Last Sunday I ran my first running race for 2013.
 I had planned to run this race during spring when I have heard about
 <a href='http://www.run-greece.gr/'> Run-Greece </a>, a race series taking
 place in all major cities of Greece.